matkv/Notes/python/functions.md

 The return value **None** is a value of datatype None which is a datatype to describe a value that represents the lack of a value.
 If our function doesn't have a return statement, the return value defaults to the None type.

 There are optional **keyword** arguments that let us set specific options in functions.
 For example, the ```end``` keyword of the ```print()``` function specifies the character that is added at the end of the value that is printed.

+## Global and local scopes

+A scope is basically a container of variables.
+The global scope is **outside** of functions, each function has its own local scope.

+* Variables that are **assigned in a function** exist in that local scope.
+* Variables that are assigned out of all functions exist in the global scope.
+* A variable can't be both local and global.